pggalaviz/pggalaviz/_posts/2018-07-19-aes-gcm-timed-encryption-with-elixir.md

 end
 {% endhighlight %}

-Here we're adding 2 module attibutes, the first one `@key` is getting the key we previously set in the app configuration files, the second one `@auth_data` is an arbitrary String thats known as AAD (Associated Authenticated Data) and is part of the AES GCM specification.
+Here we're adding 2 module attributes, the first one `@key` is getting the key we previously set in the configuration files, the second one `@auth_data` is an arbitrary String that's known as AAD (Associated Authenticated Data) and is part of the AES GCM specification.
 The AAD has nothing to do with making it "more secure".
 The aim of AAD is to attach information to the ciphertext (the encrypted message) that is not encrypted, but is bound to it in the sense that it cannot be changed or separated.

-Inside the function we're generating a variable `iv` that referst to the **Initialization Vector** and it must be always random, according to the GCM information, part of the strenght of our encryption depends on it.
+Inside the function we're generating a variable `iv` that refers to the **Initialization Vector** and it must always be random, according to the GCM information, part of the strength of our encryption depends on it.
 Here the `iv` is a 128 bits random String.

 Then we'll use the **crypto** function **block_encrypt/4**, the first argument